Adeyomola/ansible-provision-ec2-behind-alb/role/README.md

 Role Name
 =========

 This role creates two web servers behind an application load balancer using two EC2 instances on a private network and an NAT Instance.
+It also sets up an autoscaling policy that tries to maintain CPU usage at 30%.

 Requirements
 ------------